systane/courses/microservicesAmazon/README.md

 ### Lambda
 AWS Lambda provides you computing power without you worry about managing server.
 You pay only when and for how long your code executes.
-Lambda is event-driven, so you can run your code based on certain events happening like a file upload in S3 or a new record being inserted in a database like DynamoDB
+Lambda is event-driven, so you can run your code based on certain events happening like a file upload in S3 or a new record being inserted in a database like DynamoDB.

+### Elastic Beanstalk
+Is an orchestration service that allows you to deploy a web application at the touch of a button.
+You can launch EC2 instances, VPN, S3 Bucket, Database, coomon server (Apache, Tomcat and etc) and so on.
+Elastic Beanstalk can also setup autoscalling and elastic load balance.